...

 • The real-time feedback from the monitoring devices helps prevent overexertion and ensures that people are using the correct form.
 With this new technology, therapists can monitor their patient’s recovery process and compliance through direct visual and audio feedback of the assigned exercises.

-• AI will compute the data to provide insights on optimizing training plans.
+• AI will compute the data to provide insights on optimising training plans.

 • The use of AI in healthcare allows for a personalised rehabilitation that’s based on long-term monitoring.